Stephen-Hazel/shazware/README.md

 environment:  Qt c++ in a flatpak

-Uses my stv library of c++ assumed to be in ../stv/* CMakeList.txt s have ../../stv/os.cpp, ui.cpp, etc
+Uses my stv library of c++ assumed to be in ../stv CMakeList.txt s have ../../stv/os.cpp, ../../stv/ui.cpp, etc

 --------------------------------------------------------------------------------

-## todo
+## fp2sh

+* console app

 ```
-   l   - dir arg
-         strip n resort by .ext
-   ned - when to clear find ?
-         debug BlockPaste (BlkPst)
-   ftx - enclose any space in findstr for ned
-   doc n package it as app.shaz.util flatpak
+php script to make a bunch of short bash scripts in current dir
+of all flatpak commands on your system
+Or you could just do this manually, too:
+   /usr/bin/flatpak run --branch=master --arch=x86_64 --command=big
+	                     --file-forwarding app.shaz.util  $@

+(sorry for it being in php - i'm just not a fan of python)
 ```

 --------------------------------------------------------------------------------

 ## big

+* console app

 dumps a big "font" to the ole console

-* console app

 ```
     sh@penguin:~/src$ big how are you